 To see the available balance for your selected currency, go to the Funding page of your account.
 The maximum withdrawal amount for each currency will be shown in the Amount column.

 A common mistake is to use the full Trade Balances shown on the Overview page.
-This is a combined value of all the assets in your account and not necessarily the available balance for your chosen withdrawal currency.
+This is the combined value of all the assets in your account and not necessarily the available balance for your chosen withdrawal currency.

 For example, if you are looking to withdraw USD to your bank account, then you must have USD in your Kraken balance.
 If you do not have USD in your account, you will need to trade any of your existing currencies to USD.
 Once the trade is closed, you will be able to withdraw USD to your bank account.